securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Enter RSS feed source](/img/rss-feed-source.png)

-For each post on the RSS feed, you share with the **Share** button or view more information using the **Learn more** button.
-You can read the full post without even leaving the Umbrella app.
+For each post on the RSS feed, you can share using the **Share** button or view more information using the **Learn More** button.
+You may read the full post without even leaving the Umbrella app.

 {{< figure src="/img/open-rss-post.png" link="/img/open-rss-post.png"
 class="fullwidth" alt="Open RSS post" >}}